mDIS For Developers (ICDP internal)

 // Webpack will proxy/forward all requests starting with /api to the mDIS backend.

-// this way you can debug the frontend on localhost, but the backend will run elsewhere.
+// This way you can debug the frontend on localhost, but the backend will run elsewhere.

 devServer: {